Orange Travel eSIM review: Is it worth getting in 2026?

 Many of Orange’s plans, especially those in Europe, come with a phone number, so you can make calls and send SMS messages.
 Data-only options are also available for these same destinations, and with these plans, you can still use apps like WhatsApp or FaceTime for calling and messaging.

-Orange travel eSIM alternatives
+Orange Travel eSIM alternatives

 • Airalo is one of the most popular global eSIM platforms and offers a wide range of country-specific and regional plans.
 Its prices are often lower than Orange Travel’s, and its app makes it easy to manage multiple eSIMs and top-ups.
 Airalo is a good option if you want flexibility, broad destination coverage, and competitive pricing across different trips.
 Read our Saily vs. Airalo comparison to get a better understanding of Airalo’s pros and cons.